 Also ask them what resources might be available and where you can go locally for help.
 Contact the bank to find out how to be added to the patient's

-advisor about potential tax changes that might occur.
-It's best to know what you are facing, so ask as many questions as you need to feel more
+about potential tax changes that might occur.
+It's best to know what you are facing, so ask as many questions as you need to feel more confident in

-word and find experts who can help you understand any confusing parts.
-Take time to learn the exact benefits to be provided by the long-term care
+and find experts who can help you understand any confusing parts.
+Take time to learn the exact benefits to be provided by the long-term care policy.

-policy.
 Investigate the out-of-pocket expenses for health insurance.
 Look into how Medicare can help.
-Also, will your loved one want better coverage
+Also, will your loved one want better coverage at the

 5. Expect resistance—Insurance benefits unfortunately can be difficult to fully access.
 Dodson found her family initially dealt

-without getting a dime of needed long-term care coverage, because the insurance company was so challenging.
-Also, her mother's hospital sent them
+getting a dime of needed long-term care coverage, because the insurance company was so challenging.
+Also, her mother's hospital sent them a more than

-a more than $670,000 bill and repeatedly phoned with stern collection calls, which upset her stepfather, even though the hospital knew that Medicare
+$670,000 bill and repeatedly phoned with stern collection calls, which upset her stepfather, even though the hospital knew that Medicare was covering

-was covering these expenses.
+these expenses.
 Expect that you will encounter something similar, take a deep breath and make your way through it.
-Your family deserves
+Your family deserves those insurance

 5. Assess medical costs not covered by insurance—Medical expenses account for 25 percent of a caregiver's expenses, while household expenses, including rent/mortgage and home modifications account for 41 percent, according to the AARP report.
 Medical costs include not only insurance and varied medical bills, but also nurses and aides who may provide medical and/or other assistance in the home.
 Hiring someone from a home health agency may cost $20 an hour for basic assistance with cooking, laundry, transportation and personal hygiene.
 Even if help is only needed for 10 hours each week, the cost will be $200 weekly.